Usage

 The id is the activation_instance id which allows the results to be communicated back to the websocket.
 The –project-tarball option can also be useful during development.

-The –verbose and –debug options can be added to any of the above commands to increase the logging output.
+The -v or -vv options can be added to any of the above commands to increase the logging output.